 Stalked by the Bell: A variation of this: The chance for the Shrouds to appear increases over time, so if you run through rooms quickly with only few deaths (or if you reload instead of retrying), you have to deal with them less often.

 Talking Is a Free Action: Lampshaded heavily, parodied, and invoked in the cutscene prior to the Arrghus battle, where Jeremy purposefully keeps talking so that the boss won't attack, and also goes off on a tangent to chat about Jerry's preference in video game genres while doing so.
+It's also Deconstructed for humor: Jerry, and by extension the player, keeps getting distracted by the textboxes, which of course impairs his skills, and he has to repeatedly remind people of that fact during hard platforming sections.

 Turns Red: Although often not visible, most bosses tend to start off pretty easy.
 After you do enough damage their attacks get more threatening, or they gain whole new ones.
 Happens multiple times, in some cases.